Technical sheet

 The EPS polystyrene layer and the separation geotextile do not ensure the conduction of electric current and thus do not allow the HVET spark test to be performed.

-The layer of thermal insulation based on mineral wool does not ensure the conduction of electric current and therefore does not allow the HVET spark test to be performed.
+The layer of thermal insulation based on mineral wool does not ensure the conduction of electric current and therefore does not allow the HVET to be performed.

-Single-skin flat roof with mineral wool and original roofing
+Flat roof with mineral wool and old waterproofing membrane

-Renovating a flat roof by adding a new coating over the original will eliminate any possibility of detecting leaks.
+Renovating a flat roof by adding a new waterproofing membrane over the old one will eliminate any possibility of leak detection.

-Adding a conductive layer of CONTROFOIL between the original and new coating will ensure suitable conditions for the correct performance of the HVET spark integrity test.
+Adding our CONTROFOIL - conductive layer between the old and new waterproofing membranes will ensure suitable conditions for the correct performance of the HVET and integrity test.

 How to properly install the CONTROFOIL conductive layer?

-The CONTROFOIL conductive layer is applied to the thermal insulation layer of a flat roof directly under the mPVC or TPO-based roofing.
-Its connection with the attic sheet metal construction and mutual overlap in joints 50 mm wide creates a full-surface conductive layer.
+The CONTROFOIL conductive layer is applied on the thermal insulation layer of a flat roof.
+It is install directly under the mPVC or TPO-based roofing.
+It is connected with the bottom side of the attic sheet metal construction and mutual overlap in joints 50 mm wide creates a full-surface conductive layer.